home page menu button hours menu button location menu button faqs menu button groups menu button links menu button contact menu button

 Other than these restrictions, most anyone who is athletic and has a little sense of adventure can ride a horse.

 Please if you have special needs consult with us in advance.
-We do our best to accommodate you, but some situations need a special therapeutic riding program.
+We do our best to accommodate you, but some situations need a special therapeutic riding program which we cannot provide.

 top of page